By Dennis Hartley

 (Originally posted on Digby’s Hullabaloo on February 4, 2012)

 Bend it Like Beckham – Writer–director Gurinder Chadha whips up a cross-cultural masala that cleverly marries up “cheer the underdog” Rocky elements with Bollywood-style exuberance.
 The story centers on a headstrong young woman (Parminder Nagra) who is upsetting her traditional Sikh parents by following her “silly” dream to become an English soccer star.
-Chadha also weaves in a subtle subtext on the difficulties that South Asian immigrants face while assimilating into British culture.
+Chadha also weaves in subtext on the difficulties that South Asian immigrants face assimilating into British culture.
 Also with Keira Knightley and Jonathan Rhys-Meyers.

 Bull Durham- Writer-director Ron Shelton really knocked one out of the park with this very funny, well-written and splendidly acted rumination on life, love, and oh yeah-baseball.
 Kevin Costner gives one of his better performances as a seasoned, world-weary minor league catcher who reluctantly plays mentor to a somewhat dim hotshot rookie pitcher (Tim Robbins).
 Susan Sarandon is a poetry-spouting baseball groupie who selects one player every season to take under her wing and do some, er, special mentoring of her own.
 A complex love triangle ensues.
 It’s Jules and Jim meets The Natural.

 Downhill Racer – This frequently overlooked 1969 gem from director Michael Ritchie examines the tightly knit and highly competitive world of Olympic downhill skiing.
 Robert Redford is cast against type, and consequently delivers one of his more interesting performances as a talented but arrogant athlete who joins up with the U.S. Olympic ski team.
 Gene Hackman is outstanding as the coach who finds himself at loggerheads with Redford’s contrariety.
-The film has a verite feel that lends the story a realistic edge.
+Ritchie’s film has a verite feel that lends the story a realistic edge.

 Hoop Dreams – One of the most highly praised documentaries of all time, with good reason.
 Ostensibly “about” basketball, it is at its heart about perseverance, love, and family; which is probably why it struck such a chord with audiences as well as critics.
 Director Steve James follows the lives of two young men from the inner city for a five-year period, as they pursue their dreams of becoming professional basketball players.
 Just when you think you have the film pigeonholed, it takes off in unexpected directions, making for a much more riveting story than one might initially expect.
 A winner.

 This Sporting Life – This early Lindsay Anderson effort from 1963 was one of the “angry young man” dramas that stormed out of the U.K. in the late 50s and early 60s, steeped in “kitchen sink” realism and working class angst.
-A young, Brando-esque Richard Harris tears up the screen as a thuggish, egotistical rugby player with a natural gift for the game who becomes an overnight sports star.
+A young, Brando-like Richard Harris tears up the screen as a thuggish, egotistical rugby player with a natural gift for the game who becomes an overnight sports star.